-It is the responsibility of the student who has been deemed withdrawn by the College, has voluntarily withdrawn for any reason, and/or whose leave of absence has expired to advise the Registrar's Office at least three months in advance of the intake they would like to return to the program.
-Students will be responsible to complete a Return to Studies Form as part of their readmission assessment and approval and provide any necessary additional documentation as required to re-enrol.
+It is the responsibility of the student who has been deemed withdrawn by the College, has voluntarily withdrawn for any reason, and/or whose leave of absence has expired to advise the Registrar's Office at info@ccnm.edu at least three months in advance of the intake they would like to return to the program.
+Students will be responsible to complete a Return to Studies Form as part of their readmission assessment and provide any necessary additional documentation as required.